How to Track Your Crypto Portfolio Like a Pro

 There are four main approaches to tracking a crypto portfolio, each with different trade-offs.
 Understanding them helps you pick the right fit for your experience level and portfolio complexity.

-• Spreadsheets (Google Sheets, Excel) — fully customizable but require manual updates and formula knowledge
+- Spreadsheets (Google Sheets, Excel) — fully customizable but require manual updates, formula knowledge, and API scripting for live prices

-• Exchange apps — convenient for single-exchange portfolios but give a fragmented view if you use multiple platforms
+- Exchange apps — convenient for single-exchange portfolios but give a fragmented view if you use multiple platforms or DeFi protocols

-• Dedicated portfolio trackers — purpose-built for crypto with automatic price feeds, charts, and multi-exchange support
+- Dedicated portfolio trackers — purpose-built for crypto with automatic price feeds, charts, multi-exchange support, and analytics out of the box

-• DeFi dashboards (Zapper, DeBank) — great for on-chain wallets and DeFi positions but limited for CEX holdings
+- DeFi dashboards (Zapper, DeBank) — great for on-chain wallets, LP positions, and yield farming but limited for centralized exchange holdings

 Set Up Your Portfolio Tracker

 Getting started takes just a few minutes.
-Download a dedicated app like Crypto Portfolio Tracker, create your first portfolio, and you are ready to add holdings.
+Download a dedicated app like Crypto Portfolio Tracker, create your first portfolio, and configure your dashboard for the insights that matter most to you.

-• Explore the dashboard to familiarize yourself with price feeds, charts, and the AI assistant
+- Explore the price feeds, charts, and the AI assistant to familiarize yourself with available tools

-• Enable notifications if you want alerts on significant price movements
+- Enable notifications if you want alerts on significant price movements or portfolio milestones

 Add Your Holdings